This guide will give you the tools to save thousands of dollars on your lawsuit loan with 30 minutes of work

 - Using this website – we made this website for this exact purpose.
 We encourage you to use it to find a few reputable companies that you may want to move forward with.

-- Using Google and Yelp – you can Google “lawsuit loans” and find more than 100 companies offering lawsuit loans.
+- Using Google and Yelp – you can Google “lawsuit loans” and find more than 100 companies offering a similar service.

 - Ask your attorney – you can ask your attorney for their top picks – be sure to ask why they like the companies they recommend.